-Paperback • 9781773635637 \$32.00 • September 2022 Digital Formats • \$31.99 6 x 9" • 472 pp • Rights: World Request Exam Copy SUBJECT CATEGORIES HISTORY / Indigenous Peoples of the Americas SOCIAL SCIENCE / Indigenous Studies KEY CONTENT HIGHLIGHTS Civilization, Democracy and Government • Mi'kmaq Social Values and Economy • European Greed and the Mi'kmaq Resolve to Fight • Persecution, War, Alliance and Terrorism • The Treaty of 1725 and Proclamations • Flawed Peace and the Treaty of 1749 • More Bounties for Human Scalps and the Treaty of 1752 • The Futile Search for a Just Peace, 1752-1761 • Burying of the Hatchet Ceremony of 1761 and the Royal Proclamation of 1763 • Dispossession and the Imposition of Poverty • The Edge of Extinction • Confederation and the Indian Act • Twentieth-Century Racism and Centralization • The Struggle For Freedom We Were Not the Savages, 4th Edition Collision Between European and Native American Civilizations by Daniel N. Paul foreword by Pamela Palmater An intellectual blockbuster upending the smug sense that this land was only ever European, proving Mi'kma'ki is home to an ancient civilization, upon which everything else was built. -JON TATTRIE, journalist and author of Cornwallis: The Violent Birth of Halifax The author exposes a history that Canadians have long collectively celebrated as benign, and proceeds to deconstruct the popular myth that Canada was, and continues to be, a fair and compassionate country. -- MARIE-LAUREN GREGOIRE, Tekawennake The fourth edition of the history of settler colonialism and the European invasion of Mi'kma'ki, the ancestral, unceded territory of the Mi'kmaq.
+Paperback • 9781773635637 \$32.00 • September 2022 Digital Formats • \$31.99 6 x 9" • 472 pp • Rights: World Request Exam Copy SUBJECT CATEGORIES HISTORY / Indigenous Peoples of the Americas SOCIAL SCIENCE / Indigenous Studies KEY CONTENT HIGHLIGHTS Civilization, Democracy and Government • Mi'kmaw Social Values and Economy • European Greed and the Mi'kmaw Resolve to Fight • Persecution, War, Alliance and Terrorism • The Treaty of 1725 and Proclamations • Flawed Peace and the Treaty of 1749 • More Bounties for Human Scalps and the Treaty of 1752 • The Futile Search for a Just Peace, 1752-1761 • Burying of the Hatchet Ceremony of 1761 and the Royal Proclamation of 1763 • Dispossession and the Imposition of Poverty • The Edge of Extinction • Confederation and the Indian Act • Twentieth-Century Racism and Centralization • The Struggle For Freedom We Were Not the Savages, First Nations History, 4th Ed.
+Collision Between European and Native American Civilizations by Daniel N. Paul foreword by Pamela Palmater An intellectual blockbuster upending the smug sense that this land was only ever European, proving Mi'kma'ki is home to an ancient civilization, upon which everything else was built. -JON TATTRIE, journalist and author of Cornwallis: The Violent Birth of Halifax Exposes a history that Canadians have long collectively celebrated as benign, and proceeds to deconstruct the myth that Canada was, and continues to be, a fair and compassionate country. -- MARIE-LAUREN GREGOIRE, Tekawennake The fourth edition of settler colonialism history and the European invasion of Mi'kma'ki, the ancestral, unceded territory of the Mi'kmag.
 The title of this book speaks to the truth of what happened when Europeans invaded Mi'kmaw lands in the 17th century.
 Prior to the European invasion the Mi'kmaq lived healthy lives and for thousands of years had lived in harmony with nature in the land they called Mi'kma'ki.
 When the Europeans arrived they were welcomed and sustained by the Mi'kmaq.
 Over the next three centuries their language, their culture, their way of life were systematically ravaged by the newcomers to whom they had extended human kindness.
 The murderous savagery of British scalp proclamations, starvation, malnutrition and Canada's Indian residential and day schools all but wiped out the Mi'kmaq.
 Yet the Mi'kmaq survived and today stand defending the land, the water and nature's bounty from the European way of life, which threatens the natural world we live in and need to survive.
 In this 4th edition, the author shares his research, which catalogues not only the historical tragedy but the ongoing attempts to silence the Mi'kmaq and other Indigenous Peoples.
-DANIEL N. PAUL, Daniel N. Paul was born in 1938 on the Indian Brook Reserve, Nova Scotia, and resided in Halifax with his wife Patricia.
-Paul, a freelance lecturer and journalist, was an ardent activist for human rights.
-He was a former justice of the peace and a former member of the NS Police Commission and had served on several other provincial commissions.
+DANIEL N. PAUL, was born in 1938 on the Indian Brook Reserve, Nova Scotia, and now resides in Halifax with his wife Patricia.
+Paul is a freelance lecturer and journalist and an ardent activist for human rights.
+He is a former justice of the peace and a former member of the NS Police Commission and has served on several other provincial commissions.
 He holds, among many awards, honorary degrees from the University of Sainte Anne and Dalhousie University and is a member of both the Order of Canada and the Order of Nova Scotia.
+Previously, he was employed by the Department of Indian Affairs and was the founding executive director of the Confederacy of Mainland Mi'kmaq (CMM).
 His writing career includes a novel, Chief Lightning Bolt, several booklets, magazine articles, hundreds of newspaper columns, and chapters for a dozen or so edited books.
-Mi'kmaw history; colonialism; oppression; survival; Halifax; essential reading; elder; systematic erasure; Indian Act; residential schools 8 | Recent Releases
+4 Mi'kmaw history; colonialism; oppression; survival; Halifax; essential reading; elder 3 | We Were Not the Savages, 4th Ed.